ComposableFi/composable/docs/docs/products/pablo/launch-pools.md

 A percentage of the total buy/sell order and swap fees are distributed to liquidity providers.
 Then the accumulated fees are added back to the pool, effectively resulting in a pro-rata redistribution to LPs based on the LP-token share they redeem and the total value of the pool.
-If a user provides liquidity in only one asset to a pool, they are charged the pool fee rate for creating an imbalance.

 Pablo is uniquely positioned as the hub for cross-chain transactions in DotSama, and community backed liquidity.
 The initial pools are a mere first step on our path to deep cross-chain liquidity